moeni27/LyriFont/README.md

 ## Usage

 Lyrifont is mainly made with Python and Processing languages.
-It is organized in two main files
+It is organized in two main files:

 - *Lyrifont.py*, that is devoted to retrieve the lyrics of the selected song and to predict the genre and the associated font by pre-trained NN models.
 Moreover, it generates images taking advantage of Stable Diffusion starting from the key words of the current lyrics.